 The execution of any business process requires that decisions be made along the way.
 This is particularly true in handling process exceptions or responding to new business conditions.
 Those conditions may include adjusting a marketing campaign, responding to product pricing changes by a competitor, or other unforeseen events.
 These events will more than likely require changes in process execution, such as the override of standard pricing policies, changes in shipping instructions, or modification of invoice terms.

-The larger the organization, the more likely that process changes such as these will require review and approval by multiple levels of management or personnel in multiple departments.
+The larger the organization, the more likely it that process changes such as these will require review and approval by multiple levels of management or personnel in multiple departments.
 They may also require modification of internally hosted ERP systems by in-house IT personnel.
-These actions can delay a company's ability to respond to competitive threats.
+These actions can delay a company’s ability to respond to competitive threats.

-SMB's, by their very nature, are more nimble.
+SMB’s, by their very nature, are more nimble.
 They have fewer levels of personnel or management to go through before reaching a decision.
-In other words, decision-making authority is closer to the process execution responsibility.
+In other words, decision-making authority is closer to the process of execution responsibility.
 In many cases, the decision authority may reside with the person responsible for process execution.
-As a result, SMB's can react faster.
+As a result, SMB’s can react faster.
 Cloud ERP systems give them the ability to execute at the speed of their decision-making.
 An integrated cloud ERP solution can automate the transactions within a process necessary to execute a particular business event.
-For instance, an authorized person responding to a customer request to change a sales order can review the order, check inventory availability, and make the necessary changes without checking with other personnel or waiting for another person to take action on the that particular order.
-As a result, the customer's request is competed in a timely manner.
-Similarly, changes needed to adjust pricing processes in response to a competitor's move can be made quickly to minimize the potential negative impact on sales.
+For instance, an authorized person responding to a customer request to change a sales order can review the order, check inventory availability, and make the necessary changes without checking with other personnel or waiting for another person to take action on that particular order.
+As a result, the customer’s request is completed in a timely manner.
+Similarly, changes needed to adjust pricing processes in response to a competitor’s move can be made quickly to minimize the potential negative impact on sales.

 However business success requires more than just an execution capability.
-It requires the knowledge of what needs to be executed.
+It requires knowledge of what needs to be executed.
 Such knowledge requires timely, actionable information.
 An integrated ERP system can provide meaningful, up-to-the-minute, actionable information that can identify business conditions requiring transaction execution or even adjustment of business processes in response.
 In order to be completely effective, an ERP solution must provide, or be paired with, analytical tools to translate data into useful information that can drive effective business actions.

 Cloud ERP solutions can level the playing field for SMBs, provided they select the right ERP solution.
 The selection of a cloud ERP solution should include several key criteria.
 First, does the vendor’s ERP product meet the functional process and analytical needs of the company?
 Second, does the vendor’s product incorporate the latest technology in terms of cloud deployment options and integration of mobile accessibility?
 Finally, is the vendor financially solid, and does it have support capabilities located where the company might require them?